BREYANZI Dispersion for infusion Ref.[49783] Active ingredients: Lisocabtagene maraleucel

 Monoclonal antibodies directed against the epidermal growth factor receptor (anti-EGFR mabs)

-Long-term persistence of CAR T cells may be affected by the subsequent use of anti-EGFR mabs, but no clinical data are currently available.
+Long-term persistence of CAR T-cells may be affected by the subsequent use of anti-EGFR mabs however, there is limited information available on the clinical use of anti-EGFR mabs in patients treated with Breyanzi.

 Live vaccines

-The safety of immunisation with live viral vaccines during or following Breyanzi treatment has not been studied.
-Vaccination with live virus vaccines is not recommended for at least 6 weeks prior to the start of lymphodepleting chemotherapy, during treatment, and until immune recovery following treatment.
+The safety of immunisation with live viral vaccines during or following treatment with Breyanzi has not been studied.
+As a precautionary measure, vaccination with live vaccines is not recommended for at least 6 weeks prior to the start of lymphodepleting chemotherapy, during Breyanzi treatment, and until immune recovery following treatment.

 4.6.
 Fertility, pregnancy and lactation